theupdateframework/python-tuf/docs/CLI.md

 ## Generate key ##
 Generate a cryptographic key.
 The generated key can later be used to sign specific metadata with `--sign`.
 The supported key types are: `ecdsa`, `ed25519`, and `rsa`.
-If a keytype is not given, an ECDSA key is generated.
+If a keytype is not given, an Ed25519 key is generated.
 Note: If adding a top-level key to a bare repo (i.e., repo.py --init --bare), the top-level keys should be named "root_key," "targets_key," "snapshot_key," "timestamp_key."
 Additional top-level keys may be named anything, and must be